DanielVikoyr/dynamic-frcm/README.md

 ```
 This request does not require any tags.
 FireGuard will simply return a welcoming message.

-The next request is called services and returns what kind of services are available.
-NB: As of v.1.0 the services list is not updated to include all services and follow this guide instead of that.
+The next request is called "services" and it returns what kind of services are available.
+NB: As of v.1.0 the services list is not updated to include all services, and you should instead follow this guide for now.
 ```
 GET http://localhost:8000/fireguard/services
 ```

 At this point you are presented with a couple of choices.
-FireGuard offers a couple of different methods of calculating firerisk.
-You may insert weather data, location and timestamp yourself and have the model simply calculate and return the results using the following request.
+FireGuard offers a couple of different methods of calculating fire risk.
+You may insert weather data, location and timestamp yourself, and have the model simply calculate and return the results using the following request.
 ```
 POST http://localhost:8000/fireguard/rawdata? tags...
 ```